Preprints

 Sign language experience has little effect on face and biomotion perception in bimodal bilinguals (2022)

-Lammert, J. M., Levine, A., Koshkebaghi, D., & Butler, B.
+Lammert, J. M., Levine, A., Koshkebaghi, D., & Butler, B. E.

 This study examined whether learning sign language influences visual perception by comparing bimodal bilinguals (hearing signers) and hearing non-signers on face matching and motion discrimination tasks.
 While no group differences were found, higher ASL proficiency predicted better motion perception, suggesting that linguistic experience may shape visual processing in specific ways.